Taylor Swift announces new 2024 North American 'Eras' dates

 Any remaining tickets for the UK and Europe dates can be found here.

-Meanwhile, a truck driver who has worked on a number of Swift’s tours has spoken about the singer’s “life-changing” generosity after she gave her production crew bonuses of $100,000 (£77,000) each, as revealed earlier this week.
+Meanwhile, a truck driver who has worked on a number of Swift’s tours recently spoke about the singer’s “life-changing” generosity after she gave her production crew bonuses of $100,000 (£77,000) each, as revealed earlier this week.

 “She’s giving a sum of money that is life-changing for these people,” Mike Scherkenbach said.
 “A lot of these drivers are not homeowners, and a lump sum like this gives you the ability to put a down payment on a home.
 That’s what makes me really happy.
 That generosity is a game changer for these people.”